 As with runc, we again can see a Docker's heritage here - containerd used to be a part of the original Docker project.
 Nowadays though containerd is another self-sufficient piece of software.
 It calls itself a container runtime but obviously, it's not the same kind of runtime runc is.
 Not only the responsibilities of containerd and runc differ but also the organizational form does.
 While runc is a just a command-line tool, containerd is a long-living daemon.
 An instance of runc cannot outlive an underlying container process.
 Normally it starts its life on

 execs the specified file from container's rootfs on

 start.
 On the other hand, containerd can outlive thousands of containers.
 It's rather a server listening for incoming requests to start, stop, or report the status of the containers.
 And under the hood containerd uses runc.
+(UPD: Actually, containerd is not limited by runc.
+See the UPDATE below).
 However, containerd is more than just a container lifecycle manager.
 It is also responsible for image management (pull & push images from a registry, store images locally, etc), cross-container networking management and some other functions.

 again runc.
 The main focus of cri-o is being a Kubernetes container runtime.
 The versioning is the same as k8s versioning, the scope of the project is well-defined and the code base is expectedly smaller (as of July 2019 it's around 20 CLOC and it's approximately 5 times less than containerd).